Construction Management (AAS)

 - Complete quantity takeoffs in residential and commercial construction

-Students in this program are required to have safety glasses; work boots; speed or combo square; chalk line; tool belt; tape measure; utility knife; and pencils.
+The student in this program is required to have safety glasses; work boots; speed or combo square; chalk line; tool belt; tape measure; utility knife; and pencils.

 - Scholarships: PC Construction Scholarship

 - I am incredibly happy with my choice.